Helping millions of people navigate the world of technology.

 Now that you have installed Table Styles, let us show you how to use the add-on to format tables in Google Sheets.

-Step 1: Once you open a spreadsheet in Google Sheets, select Extensions in the menu bar.
+Step 5: Once you open a spreadsheet, select Extensions in the menu bar.

-Step 2: Expand Table Styles and click on Start.
+Step 6: Expand Table Styles > click on Start.

-From Table Styles, select one of the themes.
+Select one of the themes from Table Styles.
 The extension offers several styles to choose from.
 You can change the style with lighter, darker, or contrast colors.

-Apart from changing the header row, footer, and implementing alternating colors, Table Styles will even change the left and right column colors.
+Besides changing the header row and footer and implementing alternating colors, Table Styles will change the left and right column colors.

-You can expand the Preview & edit option, and check the format in action before applying it to Google Sheets.
-Hit the Style button at the bottom once you are satisfied with the preview.
+You can expand the Preview & edit option and check the format in action before applying it to Google Sheets.
+Once you are satisfied with the preview, hit the Style button at the bottom.

 Was this helpful?